ohbriansung/ChordFS/README.md

 #### Accepts messages

-Storage Node accepts requests: Store chunk, get number of chunks, get chunk location, retrieve chunk, list chunks and file names, and get copy of current hash space.
+Storage Node accepts requests: Upload file, download file, heartbeat, list all the details of the nodes in the network including id, address, requests, files and chunks.

 #### Failures

-If nodes fail and go down, the successors will figure out and reconcile the finger tables, keys, and maintain the correct number of replicas.
+If nodes fail and go down, the predecessor will figure out and reconcile the finger tables by contact the second successor, and update the finger table of the nodes that could store the failed node.

 ### Client

-Client connects to one Storage Node in the ring, is able to send the requests, and also represents the details of the system.
-Using java.nio for faster data processing.
+Client connects to one existing StorageNode in the ring.
+Client maintains a buffer that stores some StorageNode that it has seen.
+Each request from client will be randomly sent to one of the StorageNode in the buffer.
+The main purpose of the buffer is failure handling, remove failed node from the buffer and get another live node to send the request.
+Client can ask StorageNode to present the details of the file system.
+It is using java.nio for faster data processing.

 #### Stores data